sb2nov/mac-setup/Git/README.md

     # Generating public/private rsa key pair.
     # Enter file in which to save the key (/Users/you/.ssh/id_rsa): [Press enter]

 Please use a strong passphrase for your keys.
+Open the key with and copy the content:

+    vim ~/.ssh/id_rsa.pub

 Third, Add your keys to GitHub by going into account settings.